-Here you will find a brief writeup on The Science Place, and it’s history.
+Here you will find a brief write-up on The Science Place and it’s history.
 If you’re new, please start here!

 1936 - The Texas Centennial Exposition